Skip to main content

 • Emerging issues

 Whilst steps are taken to make the online and postal questionnaires as comparable as possible, there are minor differences in the order questions are asked, question wording and the way routing is applied.
-The online version of each survey can be found in appendices linked to this report.
+The online version of each survey can be found in appendices linked to the key findings report.

 Further information on the questions asked in each module and questionnaire development can be found in the ‘Questionnaire development and cognitive testing’ section.